 BIOPRO’s task is to map the status quo of the digitalization “ecosystem” in participating regions (Baden-Württemberg, Italy, Lower Austria, Slovenia and Switzerland).
 BIOPRO willdevelop a methodology to analyze the needs of SMEs with a special focus on natural fibre-based value chains.
 It will also identify bottlenecks as well as key factors that would enable SMEs to exploit the digitalization potential.
 In addition to this, BIOPRO will host a Policy Action Forum to bring policy makers from different sectors (digitalization, rural development and bioeconomy) together to begin sharing experiences and to validate the roadmap.

-Funding of over 230,000 euros is being provided by the Alpine Region Preparatory Action Fund (ARPAF) IIand the project will run for 18 months until late January 2021.
-Along with AlpLinkBioEco and CirculAlps, this is the third Alpine project involving BIOPRO.
+The project is funded with 309.833,33 Euro, incl. co-financing of 278.850,00 Euro by the European Commission through the Alpine Region Preparatory Action Fund (ARPAF), and will run 22 months until the end of May 2021.
+Along with AlpLinkBioEco, CirculAlps and ARDIA-Net, this is the fourth Alpine project involving BIOPRO.